 With expert packing tips, you can be certain that you will not overpack, which also means you will not overpay for bringing things you do not need.

-You will save loads of time flying rather than driving, and this broadens the places you can go to.
+You will save loads of time flying rather than driving, which broadens the places you can go to.

 We also always feel like it’s more of a vacation if you have to take a flight to get there.